 Towards the end we meet with some of the more yogis who had followed the Dalai Lama into exile, and see their students, and the film ends with still shots of some of the more famous teachers in the tradition.

-While researching the materials for these films I found out that Arnaud Desjardins had passed away from this world on August 10th this year, may all his good works bring him many blessings in his next life.
+While researching the materials for these films I found out that Arnaud Desjardins had passed away from this world on August 10th, 2011, may all his good works bring him many blessings in his next life.

 if this video is no longer available please leave a comment so I can update the page